skip to Main Content

 (If Sonu, my elder brother, had been in our school, this whole plan would’ve collapsed.
 He’s the healthiest one among us.)

 After we reached home, none of us felt like eating lunch.
 We were still full from all the canteen snacks.
-Anyway who wants to eat the bland food.
+Anyway, who wants to eat the bland food?

 Granny looked at Papa suspiciously and asked, “Did the children eat something from outside?”

-Granny frowned.
-“You should have said no. It takes barely ten minutes to reach home.
+She said, “It takes barely ten minutes to reach home.
 Now so much food is wasted.
-Don’t do this again.”
+Who will eat that?
+Also, their health is compromised.”

 I’ve never eaten properly at home anyway, but she never noticed.